banzaicloud/one-eye-docs/docs/authentication/letsencrypt/index.md

     kubectl delete secret one-eye-pomerium-ingress
     ```

+1. Rerun the reconciler to apply the changes and create the new certificate resource.

+    ```bash
+    one-eye observer reconcile
+    ```

 1. Wait until cert-manager creates a new secret for Pomerium that uses a Let's Encrypt certificate.

     ```bash